Dealing with illness is often unexpected and stressful. Getting emotional and financial support can help you manage.

-If you're finding it hard to pay your utility bills or mortgage, contact your service provider or bank.
-Ask about other options for payment, including.
-Their financial hardship team can help.
+If you're finding it hard to pay your utility bills or mortgage, contact your service provider or bank and ask to speak to their financial hardship team.
 They may be able to extend the due date, let you make smaller repayments over a longer period, or postpone your repayments.

 For step-by-step help, see: